György Guczoghy

-György Guczoghy (born 3 March 1962) is a Hungarian gymnast.
-He was born in Budapest, and is married to Lenke Almási.
+György Guczoghy (born 3 March 1962 in Budapest) is a Hungarian gymnast.
 He received an Olympic bronze medal in gymnastics in 1980.
 He has also won a bronze and a silver on pommel horse at the World championship.
 He was named Hungarian Sportsman of The Year in 1983.

 In 2012, together with Katalin Makray, József Harmath and Antal Kisteleki, he was inducted to the Hungarian Gymnastics Hall of Fame.